30lm32/ml-projects/README.md

 |-|-|-|-|-|
 |`Implementation`| N/A | Searching (`BFS`, `DFS`) |`GO`, `Neo4j`, `Redis`, `Docker`, `Docker-Compose`| https://github.com/erdiolmezogullari/de-crawler-as-a-service|

-A simple crawler service was implemented from scratch, and integrated into `Redis` and `Neo4j` NoSQL systems by using `Docker` and `Docker-compose`.
+In this project, a simple crawler service was implemented from scratch, and integrated into `Redis` and `Neo4j` NoSQL systems by using `Docker` and `Docker-compose`.
 The crawler service is crawling the first target URL, and then, visiting the rest of URLs in the fetched HTML documents, respectively and recursively.
 While crawling a HTML documents corresponding to URLs, it could refer to 1 out of 2 different searching algorithms (`BFS, DFS`).
 Those searching algorithms were boosted by `go routines` in `GO` in order to speed up crawling service.